 I love the process of designing quilts.
 Picking out the fabric combinations, figuring out the geometry and then sewing it all together satisfies my creative soul.
 So, for me, the back of the quilt is as much a canvas for creativity as the front.
 I see it as an opportunity to think outside the box and come up with interesting design options beyond just a plain piece of fabric.
-Over the years, I have tried a number of different approaches to making a pieced backing for quilts and I am sharing these ideas here.
+Over the years, I have tried a number of different approaches to making pieced quilt backs for all my quilts and I am sharing these ideas here.

 I learned the hard way that the design approach to piecing a quilt back is not the same as the front.
 A traditional quilt usually has a centered design with blocks and borders framing them, and this does not work on a quilt back.

 One of the first quilts I finished, my “Dutchman’s Puzzle” variations, was a block of the month program which had a lot of left over fabric.
 I decided to take all that fabric for the back and proceeded to make a whole bunch of half square triangles which I then set into a traditional quilt design with two borders.

 I was so proud of both these pieced quilts that I chose to get them longarm quilted for the first time.
 Not knowing anything about how the longarm quilting process worked, I naively gave the quilter both designs, thinking I would get back a beautiful and perfectly reversible quilt.
 The quilter was very kind and gently told me that she would do her best to try and get the back centered, but could make no promises.
 She did try, and came close, but not quite.

 Years later, when I had more time and started piecing a lot more quilts, I asked my longarm quilter to walk me through the process she uses to set up a quilt, layout the design and then do the quilting.
 I now understood why trying to center a front onto a back is not practical.